US Open foes Taylor Townsend and Jelena Ostapenko get into a tense back-and-forth after match

 Townsend, an American who is ranked No. 1 in doubles, said Ostapenko, a Latvian, who won the 2017 French Open, told her she has “no class” and “no education.”

-A reporter asked Townsend, who is Black, whether she thought there were racist undertones to those comments.
+A reporter asked Townsend, who is Black, whether she thought there were racial undertones to those comments.

 “I didn’t take it in that way, but also, you know, that has been a stigma in our community of being ‘not educated’ and all of the things, when it’s the furthest thing from the truth,” Townsend responded.